Microbursts – What They Are, How They Occur, And Why They Are So Dangerous

 What Is A Microburst?

-Meteorologist Ted Fujita was responsible for labeling the term microburst.
-He defined it as a downburst that occurs over a small area that affects a region with a diameter of no more than 4 kilometers (2.5 miles.) in size.
+Meteorologist Ted Fujita coined the term “microburst.”
+He defined it as a downburst that occurs over a small area, affecting a region with a diameter of no more than 4 kilometers (2.5 miles).

 Although a microburst displays many of the characteristics of a tornado (and sometimes a hurricane), it is a completely different type of meteorological event.
 Before examining how it develops in more detail, one needs to define what precisely a microburst is: